 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Joshua Tree is worth considering.

-In terms of college education, Joshua Tree is nearly on par with the US average for all cities of 21.84%: 20.96% of adults 25 and older in Joshua Tree have a bachelor's degree or advanced degree.
+The percentage of adults in Joshua Tree who are college-educated is close to the national average for all communities of 21.84%: 20.96% of the adults in Joshua Tree have a bachelor's degree or advanced degree.